 SQL aggregate functions are very useful and are some of the most commonly used functions.
-Learn all about SQL aggregate functions are and what they do in this article.
+Learn all about SQL aggregate functions and what they do in this article.

 What Are SQL Aggregate Functions?